Golden Valley Railway: A second attempt to extend to Hay

-In 1884 a new Bill was submitted proposing the extension to Hay.
+In 1884 a new bill was submitted proposing the extension to Hay.
 This time a different route was planned, which would join the Midland Railway there and use its station.
-The Act was passed and it gave authority for an additional £45,000 of share capital.
+The Golden Valley Railway (Hay Extension) Act 1884 (47 & 48 Vict. c. cclii) was passed and it gave authority for an additional £45,000 of share capital.

 At the same time a running skirmish was being pursued with the GWR over the working of the line.
 The Golden Valley was being somewhat aggressive in its approach while trying to coerce the GWR to take on a commercially challenging task.
 By 1884 the GWR agreed to work the line, taking the whole of the meagre income if the Golden Valley would bring the permanent way into fair condition.
 This would incur expenditure of moneys that the Golden Valley did not have.
 The GWR advanced further and undertook to work the line, taking all the receipts and liabilities for a period, and then taking 90% of receipts.
-As the Company was certainly heavily indebted and loss-making, this was not unreasonable, but Green-Price, as a dominant shareholder, urged rejection of the deal, promising that completion to Hay and reconditioning of the existing track would enable the line to "form part of the shortest route between Bristol and Mid Wales and North Wales; such a line... would not only pay interest on the debentures but provide a fair dividend for the preferred and ordinary shareholders."
+As the company was certainly heavily indebted and loss-making, this was not unreasonable, but Green-Price, as a dominant shareholder, urged rejection of the deal, promising that completion to Hay and reconditioning of the existing track would enable the line to "form part of the shortest route between Bristol and Mid Wales and North Wales; such a line... would not only pay interest on the debentures but provide a fair dividend for the preferred and ordinary shareholders."

-Green-Price was successful in his view, resulting in the resignation of the Chairman, Gavin Robinson and several other directors; Green-Price took over the chairmanship.
+Green-Price was successful in his view, resulting in the resignation of the chairman, Gavin Robinson and several other directors; Green-Price took over the chairmanship.

 On 29 June 1885 it was announced that the train service would be temporarily suspended from 2 July, for the purpose of re-sleepering the track, though a goods train was worked four days a week.
 The line was re-opened on 19 August.
 C. L. Mowat is sceptical about the real purpose of the line closure: "The real reason seems to have been the wish to substitute a train belonging to the Company for that hired from the Great Western, but it is not clear what coaches were used when the line was reopened."